mconcas/plancton/README.md

    a non-interactive entrypoint) but I guess a truly motivated person with a lot of spare time and resources could achieve that.
 *   In this context we have to particularly pay attention to the resources usage.
-Plancton is thought to dynamically fit available resources spawning containers (the overhead amount and initialization time is ridiculous compared to, *say*, VMs).
+Plancton is thought to dynamically fit available resources spawning containers (the overhead amount and initialization time is dramatically shorter compared to, *say*, VMs).
    These come with a pilot executable script as entry point.
 This script patiently waits for a job to be assigned for a fixed time then shut down itself.
 After doing the garbage collection, Plancton can spawn other containers, if fitting, and so on.
 Thus one can grant an harmonic use of resources.
 On the other hand in case the host owner reclaims *his* computing resources Plancton automatically detect it and more or less (customizable) quickly is able to shut down its containers to release the *cpu-shares* of the host.
+*   The choice to install the HTCondor services inside the worker-container instead directly on the host carries with it some consequences.
+First of all one limit the prerequieistes to the docker-engine and some python modules.
+Of course all the compatibility issues caused by updates (both OSs/Condor) are managed at container build-time, which translates itself in a better compatibility and portability.
+Thanks to Condor features like **sharedport** and **flocking** one can face complex network topologies *easily* keeping the condor configuration almost the same along the net.

 [Credits for the name to G.]